aaron545/QwQ_Bot/README.md

 # QwQ_Bot
-Add your (email password name name_at url urlcommon) to account.txt
+Add your (email, password, name, name_at, url, urlcommon) to account.txt

 ## Format: